Workstream Bodies

 The aim of this Task Force is to use methods from the Social Sciences and Humanities research domains to understand and to communicate the social reality complexities associated with batteries and promote the STEM disciplines.
 It will cover the processes across an entire batteries’ supply chain and will put a strong focus on the battery use part, exploring enablers and obstacles of social acceptance among different groups of users, and reaching out to civil society and citizens through open consultations.

-Task Leader: Ganna Gladkykh (EERA)
+Task Leader: Spyridon Pantelis (EERA)

 This Task Force will facilitate knowledge exchange activities (e.g. meetings, workshops etc.) between Batteries Europe and the ecosystem of experts and research infrastructure for energy storage technologies developed in the StoRIES project.

-Task Leader: Roberto Scipioni (SINTEF)
+Task Leader: Edel Sheridan (SINTEF)

 To join any of the above-mentioned Cross-Cutting Task Forces as an expert, please fill out the registration form here.